Docker Tutorial on Real-World Examples

 Docker Container as a Program

-A Docker container may also appear as a program or, to be exact, as a set of instructions managing parts of app mechanisms.
+A Docker container may also appear as a program or, to be exact, as a set of instructions managing parts of application mechanisms.
 In such a manner, a particular program operates within a container, allowing for sending pieces of pages content you are surfing right now or decoding your commands in order to use them in another Docker.

 A symbol of Docker.